trulyspinach/SMCAMDProcessor/README.md

 XNU kernel extension for power management and monitoring of AMD processors.
 Also comes with a plugin for [VirtualSMC](https://github.com/acidanthera/VirtualSMC) to export readings to other applications.

-Please note that this release is at very initial stage of development, make sure you have a proper backup of your EFI folder and never run on any system that matters.
+~~Please note that this release is at very initial stage of development, make sure you have a proper backup of your EFI folder and never run on any system that matters.~~
+This notice has been here since the very beginning of this repository.
+Although I still wouldn't consider it completely finished, many users, including me, have been running these kexts daily without any major issues.
+If it's your first time adding these kexts to your system, please ensure you have a backup of your EFI.

+Now you can also access the latest(and probably unstable) builds from [Github Action](https://github.com/trulyspinach/SMCAMDProcessor/actions).

 ## Installation